 An ingenious design means that the dual earphones are effectively two-in-one-devices – they act as high-end earphones for playback, but also feature high quality omnidirectional microphones for recording in 3D for a truly immersive sonic experience.

-The earphones are worn over the ear, but the sound is delivered directly into the ear canals via snugly fitting earbuds.
-Three sizes are supplied for optimum comfort and sound quality.
+The earphones are worn over the ear, but the sound is delivered directly into the left and right ear canals via snugly fitting earbuds.
+Three sizes are supplied for optimum comfort.

 For greater sound enhancement, an app is available from the Apple Store and built in features like dual recording modes (for quiet or noisy environments to avoid clipping), and ‘situation awareness’ (which controls the amount of outside sounds you can hear so you can still communicate with your girlfriend/boyfriend/cat/dog should you feel the need to), serve as very welcome additions.